bytex-solutions/snamp/docs/adapters/nrdp-adapter.md

 Parameter | Type | Required | Meaning | Example
 ---- | ---- | ---- | ---- | ----
 serviceName | String | No | The service name that will be specified in the passive check packet.
 If it is not specified then user-defined name of the connected resource will be used instead.
 The service name helps to specify more informative name of the monitored resource in Nagios. | `internet-bank-cluster-node-0`

+## Clustering
+NRDP Resource Adapter unless many other adapters is active component.
+This means that the Monitoring & Management Tool doesn't send request to it.
+The adapter sends information to the Tool asynchronously.
+If you have many nodes in your SNAMP cluster then NRDP remote server will accepts many duplicate requests.
+This happens because each node has its own configured copy of NRDP resource adapter instance.
+It is normal for low network latency.